openshift/cluster-samples-operator/README.md

 CRD instance for the samples operator config:  `oc get configs.samples.operator.openshift.io cluster -o yaml`

+You can also use `configs.samples` for short.

 Check the status of the conditions.
 (See above for details on those conditions)

-In the case that a failure occurred during an image import, the Available cluster operator status will be *FALSE*.
-A cluster admin can attempt to rectify the situation by
+While imagestream import failures no longer affect the state Samples reports to the CVO (that changes occurred in 4.6), the samples operator will fire Prometheus alerts per the rules defined in [https://github.com/openshift/cluster-samples-operator/blob/master/manifests/010-prometheus-rules.yaml](https://github.com/openshift/cluster-samples-operator/blob/master/manifests/010-prometheus-rules.yaml)

+The samples operator will also attempt to re-import the imagestreams on approximate 15 minute intervals.
+Otherwise, a cluster admin can:

-- Retrying the import via `oc import-image <imagestream name> -n openshift --all`; if successful, the operator will detect the success and clear that imagestream from the failure list
+- Retry the import whenever they like via `oc import-image <imagestream name> -n openshift --all`; if successful, the operator will detect the success and clear that imagestream from the failure list
 - Add the failing imagestream(s) to the `skippedImagestreams` list; the operator will also clear the imagestream(s) specified from the failure list

 Deployment, Events in operator’s namespace (openshift-cluster-samples-operator):  basic `oc get pods`, `oc get events`, `oc logs` of the operator pod